monestereo/JuceStandalonePluginTemplate/README.md

 1. clone this repository with submodules `git clone --recursive https://github.com/monestereo/JuceStandalonePluginTemplate`
 2. download the VST3 SDK from [Steinberg](http://www.steinberg.net/nc/en/company/developers/sdk_download_portal.html) (you need to register as a developer.. unfortunately I may not redistribute the SDK due to their restrictive license) and place it in `External/VST3SDK` (remove the whitespace)
-3. if you are on OSX run `tools/installCoreAudioUtilityClasses` (check the source beforehand. it will ask for your system password for sym-linking to XCode. never trust a script from the Internet)
+3. if you are on OSX, run `tools/installCoreAudioUtilityClasses` (check the source beforehand.
+It will ask for your system password for sym-linking to XCode.
+Never trust a script from the Internet)
 4. build the Introjucer with `tools/buildAndInstallIntrojucer` and move it to your `/Applications` directory

 Building the Standalone Version